mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 Step 4 - Preparing Settings
 ---------------------------
-Very well, the last step is to change the settings to see the result.
+Very well.
+The last step is to change the settings to see the result.
 You must deactivate `DEBUG` mode and add your host to `ALLOWED_HOSTS`, so do it:

 `settings.py`